li-darren/EzCollab/README.md

-# Collaborate Notes
+# EZCollab
-Work together to collaborate and work on notes!
+Stream your screen and work together to collaborate!